york9675/YorkNotify/README.md

 ## Support

-When I started developing apps, I had a simple yet sincere goal: to create something genuinely helpful, and to offer it for free.
-In a world dominated by paid features and ads, I wanted to build tools that anyone could use without any cost, purely to make life more convenient.
-My apps have been ad-free, and some, like this current project, are even open-source.
-I’ve always believed that even if my apps help just a small group of people, making their lives easier or more efficient, it would all be worth it.
+When I began developing apps, my mission was simple: to create genuinely helpful tools and offer them for free.
+In a world saturated with paid features and ads, I aimed to build something that anyone could use without cost, simply to make life a little easier.
+My apps have always been ad-free, and some, like this project, are open-source.
+If my work can help even a small group of people become more efficient or solve a problem, it’s worth it.

-However, I’ve encountered some financial challenges along the way.
-There’s a stark gap between my ideals and the reality of being an independent developer.
-While I have the passion and skills to continue developing, I’m held back by the cost of joining the Apple Developer Program.
-This membership is required to access certain essential features—like Time-Sensitive Notifications—and to distribute apps on the App Store.
-At $99 a year, it’s a fee I currently can’t afford, especially as a student working on a Hackintosh setup since I cannot afford a real Mac.
+However, as a student and independent developer, I’ve encountered some financial challenges.
+The $99 annual fee for Apple’s Developer Program has become a significant hurdle.
+This membership is necessary to unlock key iOS features, like Time-Sensitive Notifications, and to distribute apps on the App Store.
+Unfortunately, it’s a cost I can’t currently afford.
+I’ve even had to use a Hackintosh because I don’t have the resources to purchase a Mac for development.

-Without the membership, I’m unable to provide the full functionality I envision for my apps or make them widely available to iOS users through the App Store.
-If you've benefited from my apps and feel that they’ve made your life a little easier, I would deeply appreciate your support.
-Even something as simple as buying me a cup of coffee would help cover the costs of the Apple Developer Program, enabling me to unlock the full potential of my apps and share them with a wider audience.

-Your contribution, no matter how small, would mean the world to me.
-It’s not just about funding an app—it’s about supporting the belief that technology can be simple, helpful, and free.
-Thank you for standing with me and helping keep this vision alive.
+Despite these challenges, I remain committed to keeping this app **completely free**—with no ads or in-app purchases.
+But in order to make the app fully functional and accessible to iOS users, I need assistance covering the Apple Developer Account fee.

+### How You Can Help

+If you believe in this project and would like to support its growth, here are a few ways you can contribute:

+- **Donate:** Any amount, large or small, will help cover the annual Apple Developer fee.
+You can sponsor the project via [Buy Me a Coffee](https://buymeacoffee.com/york0524) using the button below!
+- **Spread the Word:** Share this project with your network—friends, family, or anyone who might benefit from or support it!
+- **Collaborate:** If you’re a developer, designer, or have ideas for improvement, feel free to contribute to the project by creating issues, submitting pull requests, or improving documentation!

+Your support, in any form, will help unlock the full potential of this app and keep it free for everyone.
+Thank you for helping keep this vision alive!

 <p><a href="https://www.buymeacoffee.com/york0524"> <img align="left" src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="50" width="210" alt="york0524" /></a></p><br>

-Or you can simply just give a :star:!
+Or, you can simply give the project a :star:!

+_Thank you for taking the time to read and for any support you can offer.
+Together, we can improve this app and help more people!_

 ## Star History